Cobalt facts

 Canadian production

-In 2023, Canada also produced 4,923 tonnes of refined cobalt at four refineries located in Fort Saskatchewan, Alberta; Port Colborne, Ontario; Thompson, Manitoba; and Long Harbour, Newfoundland and Labrador.
+In 2024, Canada produced 5,920 tonnes of refined cobalt at three refineries in Fort Saskatchewan, Alberta; Port Colborne, Ontario; and Long Harbour, Newfoundland and Labrador.

 Canadian refineries process nickel and cobalt from domestic and imported materials, primarily sourced from mines in the United States and Cuba.

-Looking ahead, cobalt production is expected to continue to come mostly from primary nickel mines in Canada.
-An exception is the NICO deposit in the Northwest Territories, a cobalt-gold-bismuth-copper deposit currently in advanced exploration stages.
+Cobalt production is expected to continue to come mostly from primary nickel mines in Canada.
+A notable exception is the NICO deposit in the Northwest Territories, which is a cobalt-gold-bismuth-copper deposit in advanced exploration stages.
+In addition, projects to recover cobalt from end-of-life products, such as electric vehicle batteries, are expected to start in a few years, further supporting refined cobalt output.

 Text version